Illness or exceptional circumstances at final assessment time

 4. Wait for a decision

-Your aegrotat application will either be:
+Your aegrotat application will either:

-- stopped if you passed the course.
+- stop if you passed the course(s).

 After you apply